 There’s only one track that comes to mind and that’s my favorite song called “Ride Along” on the “Face the Blank Page” album.
 The whole feeling you get when you hear this track is what I’m about, that’s just me..

 Your beats are dope as fuck how do you pick them?
 Whats your process like?

-What type of independent hip-hop promotion and marketing are you doing to seperate yourself from others?
+What type promotion and marketing are you doing to seperate yourself from others?

 I’d like to bring the basic promotion back like they used in the 90’s and I would love(!) to bring the big posters back.
 When I was a kid I often went to the store and came back with another fat poster to hang on my wall, from a good artist I was a fan of.
 Anyways, next to this digital world I’d bring the vinyl back, I bring the CD’s back and I hope some day I can put it on cassette, back to my roots.

 How would you describe the underground hip-hop scene in your city?
-In your opinion where is the best spot to hear 90’s era hip-hop?
+Best spots to hear 90’s era hip-hop?